Sailesh092004/Network-Package-Tracker/README.md

 # Network-Package-Tracker
 A Python-based network monitoring tool that tracks latency, packet loss, and bandwidth usage with real-time alerts and logging.

-Sure!
-Here’s a detailed description and the steps to install the prerequisites for your project, formatted for GitHub.

 Network Performance Monitor
 Overview
 The Network Performance Monitor is a Python-based application designed to monitor various aspects of a network’s performance in real-time.
 This tool tracks network parameters such as: